-For this coming Academic Year, 2023-2024 there are eight scholars working alongside staff and helping the students, they being distributed with Three in Bridgeport, Three in Hartford and Two in Waterbury.
-The opportunities for new scholars this year have been filled, however additional opportunities are to be expected in the next year.
+I would like to remind the Brothers that additional opportunities for Scholars are to be expected in the next year.
 Any interested parties should express their interest directly to Director Cheryl Sharkis so that they can contacted as opportunities arise.

-Fundraising efforts have met or exceeded the projected revenue budgets, and expenditures have been well controlled so as to be consistent with the expected amounts budgeted for this past year.
-In summary the finances are in order, in no small part due to the ongoing generosity of the sponsoring Valleys, and the success of fundraising efforts.
+Fundraising efforts have closely matched the projected revenue budgets, and expenditures have normalized Post-Covid so as to be consistent with the expected amounts budgeted for this past year.
+In summary the finances are in order, in no small part due to the ongoing generosity of the sponsoring Valleys, and the success of their respective fundraising efforts.

-I remind everyone here that our next fundraising event is the Annual Dyslexia Walk and which will occur on Sunday October 1st in Waterbury at the usual venue at Noon.
+I remind everyone here that our next fundraising event is the Annual Dyslexia Walk and which will occur on Sunday October 6 in Waterbury at the usual venue at Noon.
 This is a key fundraiser for your Centers and I ask that as many of you as possible come out to support this outdoor event.
-Russ Griswold, along with Hal Elwell and Shane Dufresne, who stepped in after the untimely transition of Illustrious Brother Martin Macary are promoting and organizing the event and are proving to be formidable organizers.
-Russ continues to monitor events, and we hope that he can relinquish the event into the hands of these very competent brothers when he is ready to pull the trigger!
+Russ Griswold, continues to manage and market this fundraising activity as he has for the past very many years.
+His health has improved and recovered and he almost is as spry as he was in 2019!